-Your current fees.
-How often you have to upgrade your license?
-How do you plan to pay on a monthly or yearly basis?
+Do you have an existing license?
+How often do you need to upgrade it?
+How will payment happen on a monthly or yearly basis?

-Now that you are aware of your requirements about the kind of DMS you need it’s highly essential you consider vendor viability.
+Now that you know your requirements about the kind of DMS you need, it is vital to consider a vendor’s viability.

-These are few apparent questions you need to ask the vendors before purchasing a new DMS.
+These are some of the questions you might want to ask when purchasing a new DMS.

-- For how long is the potential vendor in the business of DMS systems.
+- For how long is the potential vendor in EDMS systems, and will they assist with your needs.

-- Some new members who have contracted with the vendor in the past two years.
+- Some new members have contracted with the vendor in the past two years.

-- Check the financial stability of the vendor and see if he willing to provide past financial statements to you.
+- Double-check the vendor’s financial stability and if he is willing to provide you with past financial statements.

-Apart from these simple questions you also need to consider data and expertise.
+Apart from these simple questions, you also need to decide on the data and expertise.